wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values-value-view/README.md

 * Renamed jQuery.valueView option "expertProvider" to "expertStore".
 * Renamed jQuery.valueView option "valueFormatterProvider" to "formatterStore".
 * Renamed jQuery valueView option "valueParserProvider" to "parserStore".
-* Updated DataValuesJavaScript dependency to version 0.5.0.
+* Updated DataValues JavaScript dependency to version 0.5.
-* Removed setting default formatter provider/store and parser provider/store of jQuery.valueView in mw.ext.valueView since no defaults are provided by DataValuesJavaScript as of version 0.5.0.
+* Removed setting default formatter provider/store and parser provider/store of jQuery.valueView in mw.ext.valueView since no defaults are provided by DataValues JavaScript as of version 0.5.0.
 * Removed mw.ext.valueView module.
 * Fixed ValueView to again support setting value to null
 * jQuery.valueview expects the rejected promise that may be returned by ValueParser's parse() and ValueFormatter's format() to feature a single parameter only.